Seneca-ICTOER/OSL645/docs/Labs/lab6.md

 ## Investigation 1: Managing Processes

-\*_ATTENTION: This online tutorial will be required to be completed by Friday in week 9 by midnight to obtain a grade of 2% towards this course_
+\*_ATTENTION: This online tutorial will be required to be completed by Week 13 in class to obtain a grade of 2% towards this course_

 In this investigation, you will learn how to **manage processes** on a Unix / Linux server.